 In March 2016, Joan Mullin filed a complaint against Janssen Pharmaceuticals, a subsidiary of Johnson & Johnson.
-She claims that Janssen failed to properly warn consumers about kidney failure risks while taking Invokana.
-Now, the drug giant faces multiple claims, with plaintiffs stating that the drug caused life-threatening side effects.
+She claims that Janssen failed to properly warn consumers about possible Invokana kidney failure risks.
+Now, the drug giant faces multiple claims from plaintiffs stating the drug caused life-threatening side effects.
 Since then, the U.S. Food and Drug Administration issued multiple warnings regarding toe, foot and leg amputation risks, heart attacks, diabetic ketoacidosis and Invokana kidney failure.

 Some Background on Invokana

 The constantly changing nature of diabetes can make it difficult to regulate how much glucose (sugar) is in your blood.
 Several new drugs can help type 2 diabetics regulate blood sugar, including Invokana (canagliflozin).
 Part of the drug family known as SGLT2 inhibitors, Invokana utilizes the kidneys to increase the amount of sugar that goes out of the urine.
 Some scientists claim that SLGT2 inhibitors come with unintended benefits, like weight loss and easier medication regulation (though experts have differing opinions on the quality of those benefits).

 The Problem with Invokana